MediaComem/minesweeper/README.md

 _build/prod/rel/minesweeper/bin/minesweeper start
 ```

-Again, if port 3000 is already in use, you can use the `$MINESWEEPER_HTTP_PORT`
+Again, if port 3000 is already in use, you can use the `http.port` parameter in
+the local configuration file or the `$MINESWEEPER_HTTP_PORT` environment
-environment variable to use another port:
+variable to switch to another port, for example:

 ```bash
 $> MINESWEEPER_HTTP_PORT=3001 _build/prod/rel/minesweeper/bin/minesweeper start